 In September 1900, Knapp, Stout & Co.
 Company was in the final steps of closing its logging operations in Wisconsin, and in that year closed the Downsville mill operations.
 Five years later, on June 7 ...

-Tracking a cougar in western Wisconsin
+Cougar photographed in western Wisconsin